parlough/site-www/src/_tutorials/server/fetch-data.md

 ## Make a network request

-If you just need to quickly get a string representation of a requested resource, you can use the top-level [`read`][http-read] function found in `package:http`
+If you just need to quickly fetch a string representation of a requested resource, you can use the top-level [`read`][http-read] function found in `package:http`